Mary Boyle, Countess of Cork and Orrery: Life

 The playwright Richard Brinsley Sheridan was a close friend and regular visitor: in the 1780 general election he stood jointly in the Whig interest with Mary's brother Edward and was elected 2nd Member for Stafford.
 In 1786, she became the second wife of Edmund Boyle, 7th Earl of Cork and 7th Earl of Orrery.
 Politically, there was never any doubt of her sympathies: although brother Edward wavered, Mary still signed herself "a True Whig" into old age.

-Several of the historical novels of Georgette Heyer refer to the fame of her literary parties, and the crucial role which wit and good conversation played there: a character remarks that the highest praise a hostess can dream of is to be called "a second Lady Cork".
+Several of Georgette Heyer's historical novels refer to the fame of her literary parties: in Venetia (1958), Lord Damerel states that one of his aunts considers herself "a second Lady Cork, to whose salons it is an honor to be invited", although she is further described as "very disagreeable".

 She died in London on 30 May 1840.
 She was ninety-four.
 She was buried in Brewood parish church, Staffordshire, close to the estates of her brother, Edward Monckton.